 Every year the Committee considers requests for exemption under Article 19 of the Charter.
 The Committee also reviews the status of multi-year payment plans, and elements of the methodology of the scale of assessments.

-The Committee held its seventy-sixth session from 6 to 24 June 2016.
-The report of the Committee is contained in document A/71/11.
+The Committee held its seventy-seventh session from 5 to 23 June 2017.
+The report of the Committee is contained in document A/72/11.

 With regard to the methodology for the scale of assessments, the Committee: